Raushankumar-prog/Raushankumar-prog/README.md

-# 🚀 Full Stall Developer 🚀
+# 🚀 Solo startup Developer 🚀

 Welcome to my GitHub profile!
 I'm a Full Stall Developer, and I'm here to take procrastination and development to a whole new level.
 If you need a project to go nowhere fast, you're in the right place.